digitalspring/whitepaper/whitepaper.md

 A software providing security features like these must necessarily be open source, as only then will the user be able to fully trust it.

-Finally, while the above list mainly deals with best-possible *technical* security, real-world privacy requirements must also be taken into account.
-In particular, notice that a sender's notion of privacy and confidentiality changes depending on the number of people receiving his message (compare e.g. a private message to a status message to all friends on Facebook) and on whether he selected those recipients himself (e.g. for a private message) or whether it was the recipients who selected him, i.e. who decided to subscribe to him or the communication channel he is using (e.g. a blog, an online forum).
+While the above list mainly deals with best-possible *technical* security, real-world privacy requirements (guaranteeing that people actually *feel* safe) must also be taken into account.
+In particular, notice that a sender's notion of privacy and confidentiality changes depending on the number of people receiving his message (compare e.g. a private message to a status message sent to all friends on Facebook) and on whether he selected those recipients himself (e.g. for a private message) or whether it was the recipients who selected him, i.e. who decided to subscribe to him or the communication channel he is using (e.g. a blog, an online forum).

-Put differently, in situations where the senders does not *hand-select* a *small* number of recipients, he certainly expects confidentiality and especially forward secrecy to a much lesser extent while deniability[^deniability_note] and anonymity might remain equally relevant or become even more important, especially in the light of whistleblowing.
+Put differently, in situations where the senders does not *hand-select* a *small* number of recipients, he certainly expects confidentiality and especially forward secrecy to hold to a much lesser extent while deniability and anonymity might remain equally relevant or become even more important, especially in the light of whistleblowing.
+In turn, if a recipient is one among millions of others and therefore likely doesn't know the sender personally, authenticity of a message might not play as much of a role, either, as his life is affected only little in either case.
+In essence, this situation is comparable to the media quoting an anonymous source or a person of public interest who might then, however, deny what he was quoted with saying.
+Hence, without further proof, people will always take media reports with a grain of salt and are certainly used to that, nowadays.
+On the other hand, today, a status message on a popular and verified Twitter account is almost as good as a written and signed statement: People will have a hard time believing it wasn't the owner of the Twitter account who created the message.^[Unless there's good evidence that his account was hacked.
+He might also claim his press spokesman or agent played a prank on him.]
+Therefore, apart from confidentiality requirements decreasing with a growing number of recipients, it seems there is a basic trade-off to be made between authenticity and deniability with respect to a large group of
+recipients: Unless there is a signature (or a audio / video tape) to convince the audience of the authenticity of a message, the sender will have a hard time proving his authorship to all recipients (in turn, he will be able to deny it very easily).
+The crucial reason for this is that, as he doesn't meet all recipients personally, the proof of authenticity must be something that can be passed along with the message from one recipient to the other and cannot be forged.
+Such a proof, however, would then fundamentally be at odds with deniability as the latter relies exactly on the fact that the proof could have been forged.
+Only in private communication, e.g. oral conversations or hand-written letters, immediate proof of authorship is (more or less automatically) provided to all participants and it's only in personal conversations where this proof, namely personal presence, is also ephemeral such that it stills allows for deniability.^[In this sense, the (authenticated) Diffie-Hellman key exchange, which is used to provide authenticity and deniability at the same time, is the digital equivalent of a secret real-life meet-up.]
+This insight is central to many of the security considerations discussed in this paper.

-As mentioned, Digital Spring is primarily concerned with private communication, thus with data transfer among small to middle-sized groups (up to a few thousand people).
-Although its principal architecture was designed in a way to scale to very large groups just as well if certain security features are (sensibly) given up on, this paper and the reasoning presented herein focus on the primary goal.
+Digital Spring is primarily concerned with private communication, thus with data transfer among small to middle-sized groups, up to a few thousand people.
+Drawing on the previous examples, this could be restated as follows: Digital Spring is a digital medium that tries to mimic oral communication as far as possible.
+Although its principal architecture was designed in a way to scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and* deniability for large audiences at the same time, let alone high confidentiality.
+As for the remaining cases of large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these very naturally.] –, the present paper focusses on the primary goal.

 <!--
 Current State of Communication Systems